 - Avoid driving and doing other tasks or actions that call for you to be alert until you see how Intron-A (interferon alfa-2b powder for injection) affects you.

 - Tell your doctor if you have signs of high blood sugar like confusion, feeling sleepy, more thirst, more hungry, passing urine more often, flushing, fast breathing, or breath that smells like fruit.

 - If you have high blood sugar (diabetes), you will need to watch your blood sugar closely.

 - You may have more chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.

 - You may bleed more easily.
 Be careful and avoid injury.
 Use a soft toothbrush and an electric razor.

 - Have an eye exam as you have been told by your doctor.

-- Very bad and sometimes deadly liver problems have happened with Intron-A. Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.
+- Very bad and sometimes deadly liver problems have happened with Intron-A (interferon alfa-2b powder for injection).
+Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 It can cause very bad health problems that may not go away, and sometimes death.
 Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.

-- If you are 65 or older, use Intron-A with care.
+- If you are 65 or older, use Intron-A (interferon alfa-2b powder for injection) with care.
 You could have more side effects.

 - This medicine may affect growth in children and teens in some cases.
 They may need regular growth checks.
 Talk with the doctor.